-- social security contributions.
-See above as for tax-resident employees, at the total rate of 10.25% of gross salary (split 50:50 with the employee). - pension-plan contributions.
-This is paid according to the specific pension fund regulations (usually split 50:50 with the employee). - unemployment insurance contributions.
-This is paid at a rate of 2.2% of gross salary up to CHF148,200 and 1% of gross salary above CHF148,200 (split 50:50 with the employee). - occupational and non-occupational accident insurance premiums.
-This is paid in accordance with the individual insurance contract. - family allowances contributions.
-This is paid at a rate of about 0.1% up to 4% of gross salary, depending on the canton and the insurer.
+• social security contributions - see above, as for tax-resident employees, at the total rate of 10.55% of gross salary liable to contribution (split 50:50 with the employee);

+- pension plan contributions this is paid according to the specific pension fund regulations (usually split 50:50 with the employee); - unemployment insurance contributions this is paid at a rate of 2.2% of gross salary up to CHF148,200 and 1% of gross salary above CHF148,200 (split 50:50 with the employee); - occupational and non-occupational accident insurance premiums - this is paid in accordance with the individual insurance contract; and - family allowances contributions this is paid at a rate of about 0.1% up to 4% of gross salary liable to contribution, depending on the canton and the insurer.

-Income tax owed by employees is levied in the form of wage source tax to be withheld by the employer if:
+Income tax owed by employees is levied in the form of wage source tax to be withheld by the employer if the employer is an entity in Switzerland (including a Swiss permanent establishment), and:

-- the employer is an entity in Switzerland (including a Swiss permanent establishment); and - the employee is subject to limited taxation in Switzerland (ie, not subject to unlimited taxation in Switzerland), or - the employee does not hold Swiss citizenship nor a Swiss permanent-residence permit type "C" and is not married to a person holding Swiss citizenship or a Swiss permanent-residence permit type "C" either.
+- the employee is subject to taxation as a non-resident in Switzerland (ie, as opposed to taxation as a resident in Switzerland); or - the employee does not hold Swiss citizenship nor a Swiss permanent-residence permit type "C" and is not married to a person holding Swiss citizenship or a Swiss permanentresidence permit type "C" either.